 Here is the criteria used to decide promotions in non-rigorous competency interviews

 The reality with rigorous competency interviews is that it all depends on the interview - full stop.
 It doesn’t matter if you have worked the hardest, are the best performer in your area, support the organisation fully and have senior management championing you because if you can’t win the interview you are going to get leapfrogged.
+But the most important element in a competency interview is giving the best evidence about a time that demonstrates the competency.
+If you have only mediocre evidence and not 'wow' evidence you are not going to impress the interviewer.

 I once 'interviewer' trained a group of public sector hiring managers and they had a hard time grasping that this is what HR wanted them to do – promote people just on the interview answers alone!
 But that is what they have to do, no matter how good you are at your job, you have to be able to prove it in the interview.